nirinA/erfa_python/doc/api.rst

 4) The matrix rbp transforms vectors from GCRS to mean of date by applying frame bias then precession.
 It is the product rp x rb.

+5) It is permissible to re-use the same array in the returned arguments.
+The arrays are filled in the order given.

 Called:
    eraPfw06     bias-precession F-W angles, IAU 2006
-   eraFw2m      F-W angles to r-matrix eraPmat06    PB matrix, IAU 2006 eraTr        transpose r-matrix eraRxr       product of two r-matrices
+   eraFw2m      F-W angles to r-matrix eraPmat06    PB matrix, IAU 2006 eraTr        transpose r-matrix eraRxr       product of two r-matrices eraCr        copy r-matrix

 References: